AleksandarDzudzevic/Project_Unit_3/README.md

         if self.url:
             self.ids.article_image.source = self.url
 ```
-Fig. 19 Shows the python method photo that takes the image url of the article which was stored in the article database, and then using that url acceses the image which has the matching url and is inside of the same file as the projects main code
+Fig. 19 Shows the python method photo that takes the image url of the article which was stored in the article database, and then using that url acceses the image which has the matching url and is inside of the same file as the projects main code.
+I recognized the problem of the picture not being visible enough when presented in the popup format, so I created a method that serves as a bridge between article screen and a screen that will fully show desired picture.
+This way I answered my client's additional request for the picture to be in the largest format possible, making it very visible, just like it would be in the physical newspapers.
+Criteria 4 was answered successfully this way, assuring much needed full digital newspapers expirience.
 ### Criteria number 5: Option to view past articles containing the author, title, and its content.
 ```.py
  self.dialog = MDDialog(